wkingzhou/Who-s-wolfery/README.md

 # Who's wolfery game
-num_player   #first input to decide number of identities verion 1.0 set as 6 people day number   #turns of the game status of player: alive dying died    #dying means player was killed on the night
+num_player   #first input to decide number of identities verion 1.0 set as 6 people/n day number   #turns of the game status of player: alive dying died    #dying means player was killed on the night